pearman/pear-script/README.md

     }
 }
 ```
 Since all blocks are themselves tables, the code above can be simplified to this.
-Notice that bellow we are using the ``this`` key. ``this`` enables us to return a copy of the encapsulating block.
+If no ``return`` is specified the entire table will be returned.
 ```typescript
 Point: (x y) {
   dist: (p2) {